-Question: How can I find out if my building was constructed under the highest safety codes?
+Question: How can I determine if my building was constructed under the highest safety codes?

-Answer: If it was built in 2002 or later, you should have the best building codes or close to it.
-If your building was constructed before 2002, it likely does not meet the highest standards unless it was damaged by a storm and had to be upgraded.
+Buildings constructed in 2002 or later should have the most current building codes or be close to them.
+If your building was built before 2002, it probably does not meet the highest standards unless it was damaged by a storm and had to be renovated.

-After Hurricane Andrew in 1992 mowed down entire blocks of cheaply built houses, Florida adopted a statewide building code that has become a national model.
+Hurricane Andrew in 1992 mowed down entire blocks of cheaply built houses.
+With that, Florida adopted a statewide building code that has become a national model.
 So when Hurricane Wilma struck Fort Lauderdale 13 years later, new downtown buildings, such as the 42-story Las Olas River House, held up well.
 Older buildings constructed before the building code sustained severe damage.